bmuschko/cka-crash-course/exercises/13-node-selector-affinity/solution/solution.md

 node/minikube-m03 labeled
 ```

-You can render the assign labels for all nodes using the `--show-labels` command line option.
+You can render the assigned labels for all nodes using the `--show-labels` command line option.

 ```
 $ kubectl get nodes --show-labels